 To clean non-clumping litter, remove solids every day.
 Any solid stool can usually be removed with a scoop and placed in the trash.
 If you notice urine pooling in the bottom, it is time to change out your cat litter.

-To change out your litter, dump out the entire contents of your litter box into the trash.
+To change out your litter, dump the entire contents of your litter box into the trash.
 Next, wash out the bin with soap and water and dry it.
 Add 2-3 inches of non-clumping litter with your dry box and leave your cat to do its business.

 Furthermore, soaking your litter box in hot water for a few minutes without using soap or other detergents can be done if you have a sensitive pet.
 Using non-scented litter is ideal for our more sensitive pets as well.

 You can wear gloves when changing out or cleaning your litter box to protect your hands.
-Those with respiratory issues may even use a face mask when cleaning high dust litter.
+Those with respiratory issues may even use a face mask when cleaning high-dust litter.

 Read more on our blog post, "Can You Scoop Non-Clumping Litter?"